latex3/latex3.github.io/publications/index.md

 In this talk a framework for globally optimizing pagination of documents containing floats is demonstrated.
-As the main example Alice in Wonderland by Lewis Carroll was choosen.
-If such a document is formatting using standard LaTeX it will result in a
+As the main example Alice in Wonderland by Lewis Carroll was chosen.
+If such a document is formatted using standard LaTeX it will result in a
 <a href="{{site.baseurl}}/publications/2016-07-phase0-stdlatex-with-floats-smaller.pdf" target="_blank" onclick="vgwPixelCall('2670672cff324b98bafa9be09e193fff');">pagination with many issues as demonstrated here</a>.
-If the same document is formattedusing the new framework then one will get a
+If the same document is formatted using the new framework then one will get a
 <a href="{{site.baseurl}}/publications/2016-07-phase4-strict-texflex-firstpagedrop-smaller.pdf" target="_blank" onclick="vgwPixelCall('2670672cff324b98bafa9be09e193fff');">globally optimized solution as shown here</a>.
 At the moment the framework is still in its early stages and not yet